 Warm up young beginners to the idea of segmenting words into smaller sound units with our attractive syllables poster.
-Watch children glide from monosyllabic to five-syllabic words with ease.
+Watch kindergarten and 1st grade children glide from monosyllabic to five-syllabic words with ease.

 Make teaching phonics effortless with this very concise and comprehensive chart, that illustrates the six types of syllables with their descriptions, hints and examples, all integrated in a single printable.